pedrohw12/WelcomeComponent-ReactNative/README.md

   <FirstAccess title={'myTitle'} description={'myDescription'} />
 </View> --

-This is what should looks like:
+This is how should looks like:

 <p align="center">
   <img src="./assets/img.png" width="350" title="hover text">